rkjbnz/fast_food/README.md

 Hey this is fast food after all not fine dining!

+## Installing Addition Modules

+## Tested on:

+* Ubuntu 10.04 (For 10.04 you will have to alter the `ubuntu.sh` file in the config/deploy folder and replace the packages `libreadline-gplv2-dev lib64readline-gplv2-dev` with `libreadline5-dev`)
+* Ubuntu 12.10
+* CentOS 6.3
+* CentOS 5.8

+I have found that if deploying to a x64 server if the server has minimal resources such as 512 ram it could run into errors installing some of the modules.
+Try increasing the resources or perhaps use a x32 server.

 ## Todo

 * Support for more server versions and distros.
-Only tested on Ubuntu 10.04 and Ubuntu 12.10.
-For 12.10 you will have to alter the `ubuntu.sh` file in the config/deploy folder and replace the package `libreadline5-dev` with `libreadline-gplv2-dev lib64readline-gplv2-dev`
 * Support for multiple stages
 * Support for different server roles
 * Setup other services such as backups to server/s3